The Kid Who Fell Out the Window and Paul's Final Goodbye — Modern Paraphrase | nocap.bible

 "And now I'm handing you over to God and to the word of His grace — which has the power to build you up and give you an inheritance among everyone who is sanctified."

 That final charge is everything.
 Paul didn't say "I'll protect you forever."
-He said: God's word and God's will do what I can't.
+He said: and God's will do what I can't.
 The wolves are coming — that's not a maybe, it's a guarantee.
-But the same God who bought the church with His blood is more than capable of keeping it.
+But the same God who bought the with His blood is more than capable of keeping it.
 Stay sharp.
 Stay faithful.
 Stay rooted in what's real. 🛡️